JoumanaMaki/hyperbolic_optimization_srp/README.md

 ## Setup the environment

 1. Install **uv** package (not inside any other venv!)

     ```pipx install uv```

+   **Note:** check [docs](https://docs.astral.sh/uv/getting-started/installation/) if you encounter problems

-2. Create the environment
+3. Create the environment

     ```uv venv```

-3. Activate the environment
+4. Activate the environment

     * Windows: ```source .venv/Scripts/activate```
     * Linux-based: ```source .venv/bin/activate```

-4. Install the dependencies from lock file:
+5. Install the dependencies from lock file:

     ```uv sync --locked```

-5. *(Optional)* Sometimes **pip** module is missing, in that case:
+6. *(Optional)* Sometimes **pip** module is missing, in that case:

     1. install it